Who We Are

 We are a worshiping community with a long history in this place.
 As we respond to the Holy Spirit in our lives we value being hospitable and honoring our past in meaningful ways.

 We are a part of the Reformed Church in America (RCA).
 With roots in the Netherlands, the worship and practice came with the people moving into the Schoharie Valley around 1720.
 The earliest records indicate there were pastors serving as missionaries traveling to the various settlements.
 The first building of the church was burned in the Johnson-Brandt raid of the Valley in 1780.
-After the war the congregation built a new building in 1786.
+After the war the congregation built a new building in 1786 that we still use today.

-Our worship is liturgical (that is: follow a form) yet we are flexible (adapt to the needs and God’s leading).
+Our worship follow the reformed form, yet we are flexible (adapt to the needs and God’s leading).
 We pray together, listen to Scripture and sing hymns and songs.
-We have an active choir.
-We celebrate the Lord’s Supper usually on the first Sunday of the month.
-Everyone is welcome regardless of background, experience or questions.
+We celebrate the Lord’s Supper on the first Sunday of the month.

-As for organization the Consistory is the board that oversees and equips the congregation.
-The Consistory is made up of the Minister of Word and Sacrament Elders and Deacons.
+As for organization, the Consistory is the board that oversees and equips the congregation.
+The Consistory is made up of the Minister, Elders and Deacons.

 As part of the RCA we are an orthodox, confessional church.
 We believe the doctrine expressed in the historical standards of the Church: Apostles’ Creed, Nicene Creed and Athanasian Creed.
-Particular to our history we also confess the Belgic Confessionthe Heidelberg Catechismthe Canons of Dort.
-The Belhar Confession was also recently added (2010).
+Particular to our history we confess the Belgic Confessionthe Heidelberg Catechismthe Canons of Dort as being a summary of the faith.

 RCA Futures Conversation